SebastienFCT/daily-coding-problem/swift/Problem 248/README.md

 ## Description

-This problem was asked by PayPal.
+This problem was asked by Nvidia.

-Given a binary tree, determine whether or not it is height-balanced.
-A height-balanced binary tree can be defined as one in which the heights of the two subtrees of any node never differ by more than one.
+Find the maximum of two numbers without using any if-else statements, branching, or direct comparisons.

 ## Solution